Customer Satisfaction

 Copel Distribuição

-Customer satisfaction is part of Copel Distribuição’s purpose and directly linked to the organizational culture, since the quality perceived by customers depends on operational efficiency, which is the result of the commercial service teams’ performance and on the quality of the services, with reflexes on cost reduction and on the expectations of the regulatory agencies.
+Customer satisfaction is an essential part of Copel Distribuição’s purpose and is directly linked to its organizational culture.
+Customers’ perception of quality depends on operational efficiency, which is the result of the work of the commercial service teams and the quality of the services provided.

 Um-futuro-melhor-para-as-novas-gerações_eis-o-nosso-compromisso